imarunkumar12/imarunkumar12/README.md

 About Me

-📈 Proficient in SQL, Advanced Excel, Microsoft Power BI & Google studio I excel in data analysis, visualization, and crafting dynamic dashboards.
+<li>📈 Proficient in SQL, Advanced Excel, Microsoft Power BI & Google studio I excel in data analysis, visualization, and crafting dynamic dashboards.</li>
 🧐 In addition to my technical skills, I bring strong analytical thinking, attention to detail, and effective communication to every project.
 My adaptability, collaboration, and results-driven approach ensure success in any endeavor.
 What You'll Find Here